yiliu1998/yiliu1998.github.io/index.md

 </ul>

 <p>
-I was born in <a href="http://www.eguizhou.gov.cn/" target="_blank">Guizhou</a> Province, China, and had the privilege of spending three enriching years at <a href="https://www.gyyz.com.cn/" target="_blank">No.1 High School of Guiyang</a> before commencing my college education.
+I was born in <a href="http://www.eguizhou.gov.cn/" target="_blank">Guizhou Province</a>, PRC, and had the privilege of spending three enriching years at <a href="https://www.gyyz.com.cn/" target="_blank">No.1 High School of Guiyang</a> before commencing my college education.
 </p>